douglasmnegri/library/README.md

 # Library

-A simple web application to manage your personal library, built using HTML, CSS, and JavaScript.
+A simple web application to manage your personal library.

 ## Features